AliceHan256/Week-1-Homework/README.md

 Currently, most of POS focused on selling products cannot do things for accommodation reservation.
 It will be a breakout if this function can be added.

-* Why do you think that offering this product or service would benefit the company?
 By adding this function, many companies whose business cover both accommodation and restaurant don't have to subscribe separate softwares which can cut huge costs, including software and labour costs.